dan-leo/masters/thesis/v8/twopager.md

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_energy_outliers.pdf}
-\captionof{figure}{Max current of packets (372/1619) roughly between 70 and 120mA, and skewed towards higher consumption.
+\captionof{figure}[Max current of packets (372/1619) up to 128mA]{Max current of packets (372/1619) roughly between 70 and 120mA, and skewed towards higher consumption.
 It is also clamped at 128mA due to measurement limitations.
 (A) Attenuation zones evident.
 (B) Both MTN and Vodacom share similar distributions of max current usage.
 (C) Tests are varied, yet UDP packet transmission tend to use more current.
 (D) ECL does not affect current usage.}
 \end{center}
 \end{minipage}